legal resources necessary to hold negligent facilities accountable.

 Many families are often overwhelmed when it is time to place a loved one in a nursing home and transfer the care they have been providing over two medical professionals.
 These family members are often comforted in the understanding that the loved one will receive the highest level of care and services in a compassionate, safe environment.
 Unfortunately, mistreatment often occurs in nursing facilities by caregivers, employees, visitors and other residents that lead to injured victims or an unexpected death.

-The Arkansas Nursing Home Law Center Attorneys have represented many Sebastian County victims of mistreatment in nursing homes and can assist your family too.
-Let our attorneys help you in obtaining adequate financial compensation to recover your losses and take immediate legal action to ensure that those responsible for harming your family are held legally accountable.
+The Arkansas nursing home abuse attorneys have represented many Sebastian County victims of mistreatment in nursing homes and can assist your family too.
+Let our network of lawyers help you in obtaining adequate financial compensation to recover your losses and take immediate legal action to ensure that those responsible for harming your family are held legally accountable.
 We can begin working on your case today.Methodist Health and Rehabilitation Center

 This long-term care (LTC) facility is a 145-certified bed center providing services to residents of Fort Smith and Sebastian County, Arkansas.
 The "for-profit" Medicare/Medicaid-approved home is located at: